zyedidia/generic/README.md

 # Contributing

-There are more data structures that may be useful to have, such as bloom filters, queues, tries, graph representations, and more kinds of search trees.
+There are more data structures that may be useful to have, such as bloom filters, queues, graph representations, and more kinds of search trees.
 If you would like to contribute a data structure please let me know.

 It would also be useful to have comprehensive benchmarks for the data